herrkraatz/react-styling/README.md

             will probably be faster integrated with JS Styling than integrating these animations with classic CSS/Sass Styling.
         2. The DOM will not be as clean as when using JS Styling because React does NOT KNOW about elements hidden or shown through CSS classes.
 Elements would be entirely removed through React instead of hiding them.
-        3. Animation libraries as an additional JS layer can easier orchestrate your CSS animations (like transition timings, event timings).
+        3. Animation modules as an additional JS layer can easier orchestrate your CSS animations (like transition timings, event timings).
     - Pros:

         1. You don't have to switch to camelCase notation of style properties and you of course don't have styling within your JSX files, but separate in a CSS file.
         2. Pure CSS experts can still work within a React Team without knowing much about JavaScript and how React really works.